bitshares/dev.bitshares.works/docs/development/testnets/public_testnet_details.rst

 In this section, we show you how to set up on **Ubuntu 16.04 LTS(64 bit)** environment as an example.

-To see more options: Go to :ref:`Installation Guide <installation>`.
+To see more options: Go to :ref:`Installation Guide <installation-guide>`.

 1. Install Dependencies::